 - If there is an attack, leave the affected area immediately if it's safe to do so.

 Terrorist threat worldwide

 Sexual assault and other violent crime

-We continue to receive reports of sexual assault, other assault and robbery of foreigners, including around popular backpacker and tourist destinations such as Khao San Road in Bangkok and the night-time entertainment zones in Bangkok, Pattaya and Phuket.
+We continue to receive reports of sexual assault, other assault and robbery of foreigners.
+Such crimes occur around popular backpacker and tourist destinations such as Khao San Road in Bangkok and the night-time entertainment zones in Bangkok, Pattaya and Phuket.
 Victims' food or drink is sometimes 'spiked' before they are assaulted.

 - Avoid local and homemade cocktails as they may be made with narcotic or poisonous substances that could leave you vulnerable to criminals.